twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 **Programming paradigm**: a well-developed style of programming.
 **Imperative Statements** express an action to be performed **Declarative Statements** express a property to be employed
+- say what should be true, not how to make it true.

 **Imperative Programs** are a sequence of imperative statements that express *how* a program will work
 - Do this, then this, then this, then tell me the result